 A timeless classic that remains funny no matter how many times you watch it.
 Broadcast on BBC 2 over two series of six episodes each, the first in 1975 and the second in 1979, Fawlty Towers has become a British Comedy Institution.

-It was on a visit to Torquay, during his time with the Pythons, that they stayed at the ‘Gleneagles’ Hotel.
+During a visit to Torquay, during his time with the Pythons, they stayed at the ‘Gleneagles’ Hotel.
 It was here John Cleese observed the customer service skills of the hotel manager.
 It was his eratic behaviour that inspired Cleese to create his immortal Basil Fawlty Character.

 The first series (1975) was produced and directed by John Howard Davies, the second four years later was produced by Douglas Argent and directed by Bob Spiers.